 Or you can cook the joint of meat ‘dry’ with no added liquid at all.
 It won’t burn or dry out, and in fact you’ll still end up with a little puddle of meat juices in the slow cooker bowl at the end of the cooking time.

 What Herbs to add to Slow Cooked Lamb?

 However, for this particular pulled lamb recipe, I’m using rosemary (a nice woody herb that complements lamb beautifully and won’t disintegrate with the long cooking time) and whole cloves of garlic that turn to a sweet, delicious mush when slow-cooked.

 And finally, to make it a little extra special, I stirred in some mint sauce to the gravy at the end.
 Yum!

-It turns out that lamb legs have a tendency to be rather unweildly when trying to fit one in the slow cooker.
+It turns out that lamb legs have a tendency to be rather unwieldy when trying to fit one in the slow cooker.

 If you need to double up the recipe, just buy two of the thigh halves instead of one whole leg.
 There’s much more meat on the thigh end anyway.
 You could also use lamb shoulder (so long as it will fit!) or any other cut of lamb.

 I like to add a splash of boiling water (or red wine) to the bottom of my slow cooker to kick start the slow cooking process.

 It goes without saying that wine will add a whole extra flavour dimension to your pulled lamb too, especially when it’s nice and slow-cooked in those delicious juices!

 Cooking Times for Leg of Lamb in Slow Cooker